2026 Moroccan general election: Electoral system

 Morocco has a bicameral legislature whose two chambers are the House of Councillors and the House of Representatives.
-The House of Representatives has 395 seats, which are elected by proportional representation and consist of two tiers: 305 seats are elected from 92 multi-member local constituencies (of two to six seats) and the remaining 90 are elected from twelve constituencies based on the Regions of Morocco (of 3 to 12 seats).
+The House of Representatives has 395 seats, which are elected by proportional representation and consist of two tiers: 305 seats are elected from 92 multi-member local constituencies (of two to six seats) and the remaining 90 are elected from twelve constituencies based on the regions (of 3 to 12 seats).
 Of these 90 seats, a minimum of one third must be women, who must also be the first and second candidates on each list.